Passover or Easter - which should I celebrate?

 of moving 2 to 3 million people with all their flocks and herds.
 Exodus 12 clearly records that the children of Israel departed as an organized group from Rameses.
 Leaving the morning following the Passover would not allow time for 2 million people to gather their belongings and travel to Rameses from their houses and assemble in their marching order before beginning the Exodus.
 Numbers 33 also states that the Egyptians were burying their dead.
 How many?
 Doesn’t say, but if you consider 10 Egyptians for every Israelite (remember the Egyptians killed all male Israelites to keep the population down) and there were 600,000 Israelite men, and 1 in 5 Egyptians could be a first born; that still leaves several million firstborn killed that night.
 That’s a lot of burials.

-It took all of the rest of the daylight part of the 14th of Nisan to spread the word that Pharoh wanted them oughta there, to get ready to move out, to receive the spoils of gold and silver and clothing given them by the Egyptians, to pack up, organize, and then head for Rameses to start the Exodus that evening after sundown, the beginning of Nisan 15 .
+It took all of the rest of the daylight part of the 14th of Nisan to spread the word that Pharoh wanted them outa there, to get ready to move out, to receive the spoils of gold and silver and clothing given them by the Egyptians, to pack up, organize, and then assemble at Rameses to start the Exodus that evening after sundown, the beginning of Nisan 15 .
 The commands of Yahweh recorded in Leviticus 23 confirm the separate identity of these two events.

 It is also interesting to note that the Egyptians “spoiled”, or heaped upon the Israelites all the clothing and jewelry they desired.
 They gave to the Israelites many gifts of silver and gold and clothing for their departure AFTER the completion of all the plagues because Yahweh gave them favor in the eyes of the Egyptians.
 The Egyptians who were NOT killed in the final plague of death must have been in absolute terror that God would strike them down, as He had their firstborn.
 Fearful of being struck dead they gave the children of Israel everything they asked for.

 The Exodus began from Rameses, not from the houses located in the land of Goshen.
 The Exodus began as an organized march, not as a scattered movement of people and flocks.
-It took them the daylight part of Nisan 14 to receive their spoils from the Egyptians and move from their houses in Goshen and organize at the start point of the Exodus in Rameses where God’s pillar of light would guide them by night, and a pillar of cloud would protect them from the hot sun during the day.
-They marched out of Rameses in the evening just after the sun went down on Nisan 14th at the beginning of the 15th day.
+It took them the daylight part of Nisan 14 to receive their spoils from the Egyptians and move from their houses in Goshen and organize at the start point of the Exodus in Rameses where God’s full moon and pillar of light would guide them by night, and a pillar of cloud would protect them from the hot sun during the day.
+They marched out of Rameses in the evening just after the sun went down on Nisan 14 at the beginning of the 15th day, Nisan 15.
 Deuteronomy 16:1 clearly states that Yahweh brought His children out of Egypt by NIGHT, the beginning of Nisan 15.
 That is why God designated the NIGHT of the 15th as a memorial for all generations to come.
 Exodus 12:42.
+It is why Nisan 15 is always a full moon each year.

 This is where it gets sticky as the Jews no longer differentiate between the two events.